baolong1507/baolong1507/docs/index.md

 ---

 ## **About me**
 As a young researcher driven by curiosity and a deep passion for Artificial Intelligence and emerging technological fields, I am always eager to continuous learning and scientific exploration.
 With a growth-oriented mindset, I aim to contribute to the development of innovative technologies that address real-world challenges.
-I build efficient, reliable AI systems and study LLM, vision model adaptation under constraints (compute, latency, continual updates).
+I research and build efficient, reliable AI systems and study LLM, vision model adaptation under constraints (compute, latency, continual updates).
 I seek to grow not only through academic pursuit but also by engaging with a collaborative and forward-thinking research community.

 *Focus areas:*<br>
  - Agentic/Light AI systems under constraints (compute, latency, cost)<br>